MikeYan01/NBA-sim/README.md

   └── regular-stats   All stats and rankings files of the regular season ├── run.sh    A shell script to compile and run the program ├── src
-  ├── Roster.py    2KRatings player attributes crawling
+  ├── Roster.py    2KRatings player attributes scraping
   ├── Comments.java    Generate game live comments
   ├── Constants.java    Constant variables defined in the whole program ├── Game.java    Simulate a single game, or a full season